nikkijuk/lifegoals/README.md

 #### Create needed screens for sigup / login, forgot password and profile

-Each screen needs function which creates in when go router is asking to create it
+Each screen needs function which creates it when go router is asking to create widgets for route

 lib/core/appconfig.dart